jarrvis/ticket-booking/README.md

 2. Reservation cancellation should happen in two cases:
 a.
 15 minutes after the reservation is made,
 b.
 15 minutes before the screening.

+### Additional assumptions
+1. Reservation confirmation is done over PATCH /reservations with reservation id and confirmation token.
+Not as a GET thus reservation create operation does not return confirmation url but id and token.
+2. Screening rooms are rectangular, no inactive seats
+3. Prices are constant (no pricing strategies) and kept in code, not in DB